Isoparametric foliations and critical sets of eigenfunctions: Introduction

 where $b$ and $a$ are smooth and continuous functions on $\mathbb{R}$, respectively.

-In this meaning, the \emph{focal varieties} are the preimages of the global maximum and minimum values of $f$, which we denote by $M_+$ and $M_-$, respectively.
-They are in fact both minimal submanifolds of $\widetilde{M}^{n+1}$ with codimensions $m_++1$ and $m_-+1$ in $\widetilde{M}^{n+1}$, respectively(\emph{cf}. \cite{Wan}, \cite{GT1}).
+In this meaning, the \emph{focal varieties} are the preimages of the global maximum and minimum values (if exist) of $f$, which we denote by $M_+$ and $M_-$, respectively.
+They are in fact both minimal submanifolds of $\widetilde{M}^{n+1}$ with codimensions $m_++1$ and $m_-+1$ in $\widetilde{M}^{n+1}$, respectively(cf. \cite{Wan},\cite{Th}, \cite{GT1}).

 As asserted by \'{E}lie Cartan, an isoparametric hypersurface in the unit sphere is indeed a hypersurface with constant principal curvatures.
-An elegant result of M\"{u}nzner states that the number $g$ of distinct principal curvatures must be $1, 2, 3, 4$ or $6$.
-Up to now, the isoparametric hypersurfaces with $g = 1, 2, 3, 6$ are completely classified (\emph{cf. } \cite{DN} and \cite{Miy}).
-For isoparametric hypersurfaces with $g=4$, Cecil-Chi-Jensen (\cite{CCJ}), Immervoll (\cite{Imm}) and Chi (\cite{Chi}) proved a far reaching result that they are just of FKM-type except the cases $(m_+, m_-)=(2,2), ~(4,5)$ and $(7,8)$.
+Let $g$ be the number of distinct principal curvatures with multiplicity $m_i$ ($i=1, \cdots, g$).
+An elegant result of M\"{u}nzner states that $g$ can be only $1, 2, 3, 4$ or $6$, and $m_i=m_{i+2}$ (subscripts mod $g$).
+To clarify the notations, we denote $m_+=:m_1$ and $m_-=:m_2$.
+Up to now, the isoparametric hypersurfaces with $g = 1, 2, 3, 6$ are completely classified (cf. \cite{DN} and \cite{Miy}).
+For isoparametric hypersurfaces with $g=4$, Cecil-Chi-Jensen (\cite{CCJ}), Immervoll (\cite{Imm}) and Chi (\cite{Chi, Chi2}) proved a far reaching result that they are all of OT-FKM type except for the homogeneous case with $(m_+, m_-)=(2, 2), (4, 5)$.

-From now on, we are specifically concerned with the isoparametric hypersurfaces of FKM-type $S^{n+1}(1)$ with four distinct principal curvatures.
-For a symmetric Clifford system $\{P_0,...,P_m\}$ on $\mathbb{R}^{2l}$, \emph{i.e.}, $P_i$'s are symmetric matrices satisfying $P_iP_j+P_jP_i=2\delta_{ij}I_{2l}$, the \emph{FKM-type isoparametric hypersurfaces} are level hypersurfaces of $f:=F|_{S^{2l-1}}$ with $F$ defined by Ferus, Karcher and M\"{u}nzner (cf. \cite{FKM}):
+From now on, we are specifically concerned with the isoparametric hypersurfaces of OT-FKM type in $S^{n+1}(1)$ with four distinct principal curvatures.
+For a symmetric Clifford system $\{P_0,...,P_m\}$ on $\mathbb{R}^{2l}$, \emph{i.e.}, $P_i$'s are symmetric matrices satisfying $P_iP_j+P_jP_i=2\delta_{ij}I_{2l}$, the \emph{OT-FKM type isoparametric hypersurfaces} are level hypersurfaces of $f:=F|_{S^{2l-1}}$ with $F$ defined by Ferus, Karcher and M\"{u}nzner (cf. \cite{FKM}):